Bluice81/TiguBot/README.md

 3. Unzip the code to a local directoy on the machine you are planning to run the bot from.
 4. Visit https://www.tigubot.com/ and purchase an API key from the home page.
 5. Follow all instructions listed during the purchase of the API.
-6. Once the API key has been received, visit https://www.tigubot.com/ and login using your API key and the pubkey of the wallet you insteand to use for the bot.
+6. Once the API key has been received, visit https://www.tigubot.com/ and login using your API key and the pubkey of the wallet you intend to use for the bot.
 7. Navigate to "Bot settings" to create a configuration json file for the bot.
 See "CONFIGURATION GRID BELOW" for instructions on specific settings.
 8. Copy the configuration using the COPY link, and paste into a new file called "orders.json".
 9. Save the "orders.json" file in the same installation directory as in step 3, inside the /src directory.
 (Same location as the "engine.ts" file.)
 10. Create a copy of of the "config_template.json" file and save the file as "config.json" file in the /src directory.
 (Same location as step 9 above.)
-11. Update the values in the settings "rpc" and "apiKey" fields in the newly created "config.json" file.
+11. Update the values in the settings "rpc" and "apiKey" fields in the newly created config.json file.
 12. Open a new terminal/command window and navigate to the root of the program folder which was unzipped in step 3 above.
 13. From the command prompt, run the command: npm install
 14. From the command prompt, run the command: npm start